-- Parents should contact the Front Office and provide a written statement seeking termination of enrolment. - On the last day of school, the student will be issued with a "leavers card".
-At least one hour should be set aside to complete all the instructions on the card, and return textbooks to their correct department. - Students are required to pay for any lost textbooks, library books and DET computers or other property that they were responsible for. - Leavers cards must be returned to the Front Office
+- Parents should contact the Front Office and provide a written statement seeking termination of enrolment. - If the student is under 17, the school will need a letter from the parent and the employer on letterhead that they are work 25 hours+ or confirmation of enrolment at TAFE. - On the last day of school, the student will be issued with a 'Leavers Card'.
+At least one hour should be set aside to complete all the instructions on the card, and return textbooks to their correct department. - Students are required to pay for any lost textbooks, library books and Department of Education computers or other property that they were responsible for. - Leavers cards must be returned to the Front Office